Cox reduction and confidence sets of models: a theoretical elucidation

-To extend the results in the previous section, we consider likelihood functions that depend on $\gamma$ only through $\widetilde{X}\gamma$ for $\gamma \in \mathbb{R}^{\hat{s}}$.
-The following result shows that models satisfying assumptions (a)-(d) below will be included in the model confidence set with probability converging to $1-\vartheta$ as the sample size grows.
-Section 1 of the supplementary material gives conditions under which these assumptions are satisfied by canonical generalised linear models.
-These conditions are met by the linear and logistic regression models when $\mathcal{S}_m$ satisfies $\|(I-P_m)\widetilde{X}\gamma^0\|_2=o(n^{-1/2})$ and so those models that only exclude a small portion of the signal $\widetilde{X}\gamma^0$ will be included in the model confidence set.
-It is not necessary for $\widetilde{X}$ to be full rank, see the proof of Proposition \ref{modConfSet} for details.
-The expected size of the model confidence set is at least $M(1-\vartheta)$ where $M$ denotes the number of models $\mathcal{S}_m$ satisfying $\|(I-P_m)\widetilde{X}\gamma^0\|=o(n^{-1/2})$.
-If there are many sets of covariates that are highly correlated in sample with signal variables, then the model confidence set will contain a large number of models.
+To extend the results in the previous section, we consider likelihoods that depend on $\gamma$ only through $\widetilde{X}\gamma$ for $\gamma \in \mathbb{R}^{\hat{s}}$.
+The following result shows that models satisfying assumptions (a)-(d) below are included in the model confidence set with probability converging to $1-\vartheta$ as the sample size grows.

 \begin{proposition} Suppose the log-likelihood function $\ell(\gamma,0)$ depends on $\gamma$ only through $\eta=\widetilde{X}\gamma$ and write $\bar{\ell}(\eta)=\ell(\gamma,0)$.
 Let $\eta^0=\widetilde{X}\gamma^0$ and suppose there exist unique maximisers